 “…Seekers, who deny the Churches and Ordinances of Christ.” –Ch.
 5, Wonder-Working Providence, Johnson, 1654

-Here is a footnote from the same book, but this is from the 1910 edition:
+Here is a footnote from the 1910 edition of the same book:

 “The Seekers, with whom Roger Williams had become identified as early as 1638, were men who had come to doubt or to deny that there were, or had been since the apostles’ day, any true church, divine sacraments, or valid ordinances, and who waited for more light.” –Wonder-Working Providence, Johnson, 1654.